The Ritz Dance Performance, June 1978

 You can either sit back and wait for a safer chance to come along or you

 can hit the hole and go.
+I went for every opportunity, but I was

-But sometimes when you play Fake It Till You Make It, you
+Fake It Till You Make It,

 |

-Soon after the Ritz opened,
+The Ritz opened,

-in late May 1978 Mr. Stevens
+in May 1978 Mr. Stevens

 received an invitation to perform there.
-He and
+Mr.

 his wife Cliann were celebrated Whip dancers and well-worthy of the